Saturday, 28 September 2013

 She wished to meet a certain actor

 I remember when one of my colleagues was talking about some actor she had seen on TV: she said that she really liked this man and wished she could meet him.
 I said I wished that she could too.
 I had no idea who he was and still don’t know.
 When she returned to work after the weekend, she was very excited.
-She told us that she had been walking on the Heath with a few friends and they stopped for a drink in a pub.
+She told us that she had been walking on Hampstead Heath with a few friends and they stopped for a drink in a pub.
 It was very crowded; someone came up and asked if he could sit with them.
 It was the actor!
 She said he was very pleasant and she wasn’t at all disappointed or disillusioned with him.
 So her wish was granted.

 Saturday, 20 July 2013